cangreja533/checkyapp/README.md

 # Who we are

-💜 Andrea, Emilia, Analisse, Sandra y Alejandra 💜 We all are Latinas 💃 woohoo!
+💜 Andrea, Emilia, Annalisa, Sandra y Alejandra 💜 We all are Latinas 💃 woohoo!

 ![photo_5048540276569778836_y](https://user-images.githubusercontent.com/57343427/194757457-d3a898ef-15d3-4b54-8f25-a8dae951adc5.jpg)